 Public relations (PR) have a working relationship with the media.
 Part of the job scope includes working together to create a newsworthy story.
 The PR industry is dominated by females.
 Unfortunately, they mostly occupy up to mid-management positions and are side-stepped for leadership or executive roles.
 However, this means that more often than not there is a woman behind the messaging of a story.
 We have a small, but not insignificant influence in shaping the story.

 One of our clients, EngageRocket, a Singapore-based HR tech start-up that deals with employee engagement, is co-founded by Dorothy Yiu.
 Last year, we took the opportunity to pitch Dorothy as a female founder to publications in Southeast Asia.
-This was in light of International Women’s Day theme of #BalanceforBetter.
+This was in light of the International Women’s Day theme of #BalanceforBetter.
 Dorothy shared her personal experiences on leading an all-men software engineering team and promoting a safe way for female employees in Asia.

 We discuss some of the top PR trends to look out for in 2020.

 Pushing out novelty angles such as “first female CEO” without any good reason is a low hanging fruit.
 What did being female have to do with this leadership appointment?
 In spite of our desire to fulfil KPIs quickly and efficiently, we should take a moment to understand intersectionality.
 Instead of relying on identity politics, we should strive for a holistic focus on what makes a great story.

 We explore what consistency means for successful branding.